 Jewish holidays come again every year.

 I’ve always found this to be comforting—if a particular holiday did not quite go as you had hoped, you know that you have another shot next year.

 As I get older and feel more responsible for making the world a better place, I find this to be less comforting and more frustrating.

 In last week’s parasha (Vayikra) one of the most important (and also one of the longest) parts covered the various sacrifices we were required to give when we had made mistakes.
 Now in this week’s portion, Parashat Tzav, the Torah explores a different kind of sacrifice and with it – a different concept – the concept of gratitude.

 I am very pleased that this week we are launching the WUJS Parashat Ha'Shavua weekly blog.
-Every week a different we will share with you a new Dvar Torah written by Jewish students for Jewish students.
+Every week we will share a new Dvar Torah with you, written by Jewish students, for Jewish students.
 When I was elected Chairperson of WUJS, I was clear that I felt a healthy Jewish student organisation is one that is driven by Jewish values and creating Jewish programming.
 This new weekly blog is here for you, to learn and grow in your Jewish journey.
 Everyone is welcome to submit a piece whether they’ve written 100 Divrei Torah before or this will be their first one.
 I am pleased to be kicking off this new initiative with the first edition, I hope you enjoy!